YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ### 11. Overlay lane zone and text on input image

-Finally, the painted lane zone and the computed lane parameters are superpose on top of the input image to complete the pipeline processing.
+Finally, the painted lane zone and the computed lane parameters are superposed on top of the input image to complete the pipeline processing.

 ![alt text][image10]